Mohd Zakry Abdul Latif

 Mohd Zakry bin Abdul Latif (born 2 April 1983) is a former Malaysian badminton player.

 Career

 2007

 Mohd Zakry played at the 2007 BWF World Championships in men's doubles with Mohd Fairuzizuan Mohd Tazari.
 They were seeded #7 and were defeated in the second round by Guo Zhendong and Xie Zhongbo, of China, 21-14, 21-13.

 At the 2007 China Open Super Series they beat the tournament number two seeded, Cai Yun and Fu Haifeng in three sets in the first round.
 However, in the same round of the next Super Series, the Hong Kong Super Series, Mohd Fairuzizuan and Mohd Zakry were forced to bid an early farewell by the same rivals.

 2010

-Mohd Zakry Abdul Latif-Hoon Thien How also sparked off a great hope after taking a 26-24 opening game win against All-England champions Paaske-Rasmussen before going down 12-21, 19-21 in a 74-minute battle.
+Mohd Zakry Abdul Latif-Hoon Thien How started with a 26-24 opening game win against All-England champions Paaske-Rasmussen, before going down 12-21, 19-21 in a 74-minute battle.